-PED 1005 WELLNESS MANAGEMENT
+PED 1005 RESILIENCE IN PHYSICAL WELLNESS

 Two hours.
-Wellness concepts and activities designed to provide students with lifetime skills for optimal health.
+Physical wellness concepts and activities designed to provide students with lifetime skills and resilience for optimal well-being.
 Requires participation in organized Wellness Center activities.
-Gen Ed: Well
+WRIGHT Foundations: Resilience in Personal Well-being currently offered under its own title.
+Students may not repeat the topic, unless it is being offered at a substantially different level.